 Any portion of the monthly SSDI dependent benefit that was not used for excess expenses was ordered to be saved for the child.
 Any expenses in excess of the monthly SSDI dependent benefit were to be split equally by the parties

-The Appellate Court held that the Court was required to consider the SSDI benefit payment received by the child as income to the husband.
+The Appellate Court held that the Court was required to consider the SSDI benefits payment received by the child as income to the husband.

 The child lived with the husband half of the time.
 The husband has a responsibility to maintain the child’s standard of living.